ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 - (HIGH UP) 6p > Kibari (first hit) > 2k > Sword Super
 - (LOW DOWN) 6p > Kibari (both hits) > RRC > Sword Super

+## Working on safejump
+Tatami > IAD > HS is a safejump and I think 100% of the time??
+I need to check.
+- Block?
+Punish with 6S and do tatami loop
+- Hit with HS?
+IDK what to do yet!!

 ## Essential Combos:
 Tatami > 2S > Kibari
 - when tethered every button combos into this